ramirezi29/GitCommits/README.md

 ## Requirements

-- iOS 14.4+
+- iOS 14.5+
 - Xcode 12.5

 ## Installation

+#### Xcode
+You will need [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) in order to open and run the app

 #### Internet Connection
-Ensure you are connected to the interent [iCloud](https://support.apple.com/en-us/HT203512)
+This app relies on a stable internet connection in order to obtain a user's GitHub details

 ## Model Code Snippet
-Utilizing coding keys and Decodable to properly obtain and read the api data
+Utilizing coding keys and Decodable to properly obtain and read the GitHub's api JSON data
 ```swift

 struct Repo: Decodable {